fortrabbit/docs/12.platform/3.environment/intro.md

 ---

-An environment is a version of your website/project/application.
+An app environment is a version of your website/project/application.
 While the Git repo is connected with the [app](/app), the environment can be mapped to a git branch.
 Git usage is optional but blends in nicely.

 - An environment is a sub object of an app
 - Each app needs to have at least one environment